Red Hot Chili Peppers: 1998–2001: Return of Frusciante and Californication

 With no guitarist, the Red Hot Chili Peppers were on the verge of breaking up.
 In the years following Frusciante's departure, his heroin addiction had left him in poverty and near death.
-Flea convinced Frusciante to enter Las Encinas Drug Rehabilitation Center in January 1998.
+Flea convinced Frusciante to enter Las Encinas Drug Rehabilitation Center in eastern Pasadena, California, in January 1998.
 His addiction left him with scarring on his arms, a restructured nose, and dental implants following an oral infection.
 In April 1998, Flea visited the recovered Frusciante and asked him to rejoin the band.
 Frusciante began sobbing and said nothing would make him happier.

 In June 1999, after more than a year of production, the Red Hot Chili Peppers released Californication, their seventh studio album.
 It sold over 16 million copies, and remains their most successful album.
 Californication contained fewer rap songs than its predecessors, instead integrating textured and melodic guitar riffs, vocals and basslines.
 It produced three number-one modern rock hits, "Scar Tissue", "Otherside" and "Californication".
 Californication received stronger reviews than One Hot Minute, and was a greater success worldwide.
-While many critics credited the success of the album to Frusciante's return, they also felt Kiedis's vocals had also improved.
+While many critics credited the success of the album to Frusciante's return, they also felt Kiedis' vocals had also improved.
 It was later listed at number 399 on the Rolling Stone magazine list of the 500 Greatest Albums of All Time.

 Californication was supported with a two-year international world tour, producing the first Chili Peppers concert DVD, Off the Map (2001).
 In July 1999, the Chili Peppers played the closing show at Woodstock 1999.
 During the set, a small fire escalated into violence and vandalism, resulting in the intervention of riot control squads.
 ATMs and several semi-tractor trailers were looted and destroyed.
 The band was blamed in the media for inciting the riots after performing a cover of the Jimi Hendrix song "Fire".
 In his memoir, Kiedis wrote: "It was clear that this situation had nothing to do with Woodstock anymore.
 It wasn't symbolic of peace and love, but of greed and cashing in."